borkshop/shon/README.md

-# argz
+# shon

-Argz is a JavaScript command-line argument parser.
+Shon is a JavaScript command-line argument parser.
 Fully describe your command's interface using familiar usage notation.
-Since the declarations are complete, Argz can provide informative errors for all missing or invalid configuration values.
+Since the declarations are complete, Shon can provide informative errors for all missing or invalid configuration values.
-Argz supports both optional and required flags and arguments, as well as subcommands.
+Shon supports both optional and required flags and arguments, as well as subcommands.

+Shon also supports a recursive descent parser for Shell Object Notation (SHON), so complex objects can be expressed as command line arguments.

 ## Installation

 ```
-$ npm install --save argz
+$ npm install --save shon
 ```

 ## Common Boolean Flags